pnp/cli-microsoft365/docs/manual/docs/cmd/spo/customaction/customaction-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To retrieve custom action, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Return details about the user custom action with ID _058140e3-0e37-44fc-a1d3-79c487d371a3_ located in site or site collection _https://contoso.sharepoint.com/sites/test_